jckarter/clay/doc/language-reference.md

 * Zero or more [import declarations]
 * An optional [module declaration]
 * An optional [top-level LLVM] block
-* The body of the module file, consisting of zero or more [top-level definitions]
+* The body of the module file, consisting of zero or more [top-level definitions] that define the module's [symbols]

 #### List syntactic forms